Harvard Extension Courses in Computer Science

 Joseph Ficara ASEE, Lead Architect, The Predictive Index

-Prerequisites: Basic C#, C++, or Java development skills.
+Prerequisites: Basic C#, C++, Python, or Java development skills.
 CSCI E-10a or the equivalent.
-This course involves a substantial amount of programming in C# and .NET Core.
+This course involves a substantial amount of programming in C# and cross platform.NET (6 or above).

 CSCI E-96 Section 1 (15736)